Daenecompass/messenger-server/README.md

 * Create a `.env` file and populate it with these environment variables:

   * dialogflow_client_token=*Get this from the `Client access token` field in Dialogflow agent's settings page*

   * fb_page_token=*Use the Page Access Token generated above.*

   * fb_verify_token=*Choose a random string of characters*

   * fb_app_secret=*Get this from your app page on [developers.facebook.com](https://developers.facebook.com/), under Settings > Basic > App Secret*

   * mongoatlas_user=*The username you chose earlier*

   * mongoatlas_password=*The password you chose or generated earlier*

   * mongoatlas_db_string=*The connection string saved earlier.
 Will look like `cluster0-shard-00-00-svyyv.mongodb.net:27017,cluster0-shard-00-01-svyyv.mongodb.net:27017,cluster0-shard-00-02-svyyv.mongodb.net:27017/test?ssl=true&replicaSet=Cluster0-shard-0&authSource=admin&retryWrites=true`*

   * ngrok_subdomain=*Optional, only works if you have an ngrok subscription.
 Use whatever subdomain name you like, e.g. rentbot-local-test*

   * ngrok_authtoken=*Optional, only works if you have an ngrok subscription.
 Get the token from https://dashboard.ngrok.com/get-started*

   * NODE_ENV=development *(optional, but makes the bot server show more debugging information)*

+  * delay_ms=*Optional, reading speed in milliseconds per character.
+Rentbot delays the second and following of multiple messages so that there's time for users to read them.
+Defaults to 40*

 * Start your bot with `npm start`.